CjanH/Bioinformatics-project/README.md

 Perform quality control on the Illumina sequencing data in Galaxy with FastQC and look at the result.

 **Step 2:**
-Run the  Illumina sequencing data through the Galaxy pipeline (Galaxy-Workflow-Project_pipeline_to_identify_SNPs.ga), which is available in the Github repository, in the private Galaxy to identify the SNPs with the following settings:
+Run the  Illumina sequencing data through the Galaxy pipeline (Galaxy-Workflow-Project_pipeline_to_identify_Variants.ga), which is available in the Github repository, in the private Galaxy to identify the variants with the following settings:
  - Indicate in the Trimmomatic tool if your data is Single-end or paired-end reads.
  - Insert a HEADCROP operation in the Trimmomatic tool and indicate the number of bases to remove from the start with the information of the quality control in step 1.
  - Indicate in the BWA tool to use the *GRCh38/hg38* as the reference genome and if the input is a Single-end or paired-end read.